alexfalkowski/konfig/README.md

 We expect the repo to have the following conventions:
 - Each application name is at the root of the repository.
 - Under the application we have the environments (staging, production, etc).
-- Optionally under environments, we can have cluster (eu, asia, etc).
+- Optionally under environments, we can have continent (eu, asia, etc).
-- Under each environment or cluster we have the configuration that follows `command.config.yml`.
+- Under each environment or continent we have the configuration that follows `command.config.yml`.
 Where command should follow the commands that your service has.
 Like server, worker, etc.
 - Versions are tracked by having the name of the service and the version.
 So a tag would would look like `test/v1.5.0`.

 Take a look at [app-config)](https://github.com/alexfalkowski/app-config) as an example.